xtordoir/goanda-hedger/hedge.md

 ## Dynamic Hedge

-A Dynamic Hedge is a position variable in size with price fluctuations.
+A Dynamic Hedge is a position variable in size as price fluctuates.

 ### Initialisation Parameters: